QuTech-Delft/qne-adk/docs/introduction.rst

 -----------------

-With the ADK you can create your own application from scratch using the ``qne application create`` command (see Commands below).
+With the ADK you can create your own application from scratch using the ``qne application create`` command (see section 'Commands' below for more information about the individual commands).
 An application directory is created with all the necessary files for you to configure.
 When configuring an application, you specify the different roles and what types of inputs your application uses.
 In addition, you write the functionality of your application using the NetQASM library.